saliu-oladitan/Url-Monitoring-Service/README.md

 Use this to install the windows service

 New-Service -Name {SERVICE NAME} -BinaryPathName {EXE FILE PATH} -Description "{DESCRIPTION}" -DisplayName "{DISPLAY NAME}" -StartupType Automatic

+Note: Your Visual Studio should be started as an admin to enable remote calls (ti URLs).